A coed independent boarding high school

 Molly started as a Residential Educator and became the English Teacher in 2006.
 After many years as a classroom teacher, Molly’s role began to shift and in 2014 she decided to take on Marketing and technology work at the school.
 Molly loves being outside and reading novels, often at the same time.
 She lives in Winooski with her husband, their two young daughters, and a sweet dog.

 B.A.
 English Literature, College of William and Mary

-Abbey has been teaching English at Rock Point since 2014, and before that spent eight years working as a writing tutor.
+Abbey started teaching English at Rock Point in 2014, and before that spent eight years working as a writing tutor.
 She has enjoyed bringing together her love of creative writing, literature, and working with young people.
-Some recent highlights of her job at Rock Point have included developing the Visiting Writer Series, running the school's Gender & Sexual Alliance, working with the Vermont Young Playwrights' program, and launching a zine-making elective for students to publish and showcase their creative work.
+Some highlights of her job at Rock Point have included developing the Visiting Writer Series, running the school's Gender & Sexual Alliance, working with the Vermont Young Playwrights' program, and launching a zine-making elective for students to publish and showcase their creative work.
+As the Academic Coordinator, Abbey works with students on their Personal Learning Plans, helps them figure out life after high school, and works with teachers to support each student.
 Outside of school, she loves spending time with family, exploring Burlington, and trying to keep up with her students' pop culture recommendations.

 B.A.
 English, Rhode Island College.